1990 Brownlow Medal

 The 1990 Brownlow Medal was the 63rd year the award was presented to the player adjudged the fairest and best player during the Australian Football League (AFL) home and away season.
 Tony Liberatore of the Footscray Football Club won the medal by polling eighteen votes during the 1990 AFL season.

+The count took place on 24 September, the Monday evening prior to the originally scheduled grand final date; it was not rescheduled when the drawn qualifying final and subsequent replay caused the grand final to be deferred by a week.